shubhkatariyaa/Resollect_project/README.md

-# Project Documentation: Loan Portfolio Management Dashboard
+# Project Documentation: Resollect Portfolio project

 ## Overview
 This project is a Loan Portfolio Management Dashboard developed using **React.js** and **Tailwind CSS**.
 It provides a structured interface for managing loan and borrower details, offering filtering, table customization, document uploads, and user profile management.